Strictification and non-strictification of monoidal categories: Introduction

-Above we have written $\mathsf{MonCat}$ (resp. $\mathsf{strMonCat}$ , $\mathsf{nonstrMonCat}$) for the 2-categories with 0-cells monoidal categories (resp. strict monoidal categories, non-strict monoidal categories), 1-cells strong monoidal functors (resp. strict monoidal functors, in both cases) and 2-cells monoidal natural transformations (in the three cases).
+In this paper, we give an elementary, self-contained exposition of these two constructions (the first is well-known, the second is not).
+These are modelled as categories that have as objects (parenthesised) sequences of objects of the original category.
+In fact, we also give explicit proofs that these constructions are functorial, that is, that they give rise to 2-functors

-Note that there are canonical forgetful 2-functors We will also show that the strictification and non-strictification provide left-adjoints to these 2-functors.
+Here we have written $\mathsf{MonCat}$ (resp. $\mathsf{strMonCat}$ , $\mathsf{nonstrMonCat}$) for the 2-categories with 0-cells monoidal categories (resp. strict monoidal categories, non-strict monoidal categories), 1-cells strong monoidal functors (resp. strict monoidal functors, in both cases) and 2-cells monoidal natural transformations (in the three cases).
+Moreover, we also give detailed, elementary proofs of the fact that these 2-functors are in fact part of a pair of free-forgetful 2-adjunctions,